 - Build a balanced investment portfolio based on your financial situation, goals and risk profile

 - Allocate a portion of your portfolio to blue-chip companies (because these companies are more stable and less risky than smaller companies)

 - Allocate a smaller portion of your portfolio to small-cap stocks (because earnings grow faster in small-cap companies and thus the long-term returns would likely be much higher)

 Last but not least, there is always risk involved when it comes to investing.

-Taking zero risks is NEVER going to help you grow your wealth.
+Taking zero risks is not going to help you grow your wealth.